AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 **Your 3-5 Key Takeaways:**

-1. Identified large renewable energy zones for future renewable energy projectds
+1. Identified large renewable energy zones for future renewable energy projects

-2. In 2021 Hawaiin electric announced climate change plan to be net 0 by 2045
+2. In 2021, Hawaiin electric announced a climate change plan to be net 0 by 2045

 3. Freed from external dependency

-4. retiring fossil fuels, and adding clean energy community based shared projectsinclusing solar
+4. Retiring fossil fuels, and adding clean energy community-based shared projectsinclusing solar

 5.